prodanski/cezarprodanwebsite/posts/post2.md

 Sure, I'd heard the usual *'it's how many datapoints[^1] your network ingests at once.* <br>
 Ok yeah thanks but **how**?
 Aren't computers, at their core, able to process only a single operation at a time?

-## Mathematical Process: Matrix Multiplication
+## The Mathematical  Explanation: Matrix Multiplication
 What follows is a simplified view of a forwardpass, and I have skipped adding biases and showing activation functions for clarity.
 For a better, more complete demonstration of the inner workings of a Neural Network I recommend [3Blue1Brown's YouTube Series](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi "3B1B on NN").
 <br>
 ### A review of what happens to a single datapoint during forwardpass through a Neural Network: